Registration - NL Host Nation

 The notification procedure described above should also be followed if a staff member marries, divorces or enters into a registered partnership.
 A copy of the relevant certificate must be submitted to the Ministry of Foreign Affairs by Note Verbale.

-When a child is born in the Netherlands to a staff member of an international organisation who is neither a Dutch national or permanently resident in the Netherlands, two steps must be taken.
+When a child is born in the Netherlands to a staff member of an international organisation who is neither a Dutch national nor a permanent resident of the Netherlands, two steps must be taken:

-The notification procedure described above should also be followed in the event of the death, marriage, divorce or registered partnership of a staff member or a family member forming part of the household.
+A similar notification procedure to that described above should be followed in the event of the death, marriage, divorce or registered partnership of a staff member or a family member forming part of the household.
 A copy of the relevant certificate must be submitted to the Ministry of Foreign Affairs through the ePortal as an attachment.

 Change of status